-South Wairarapa community boards have the following powers of recommendation:
+South Wairarapa community boards have the following delegations:

-- To consult with officers and make recommendations to the Assets and Services Committee on beautification or development matters relating to reserves, amenities and town main streets. - To make recommendations to Council on the governance of the Pain Farm Estate, and on the distribution of income from the Pain Farm Estate in accordance with the Pain Farm Estate Policy (Martinborough Community Board only).
+- All matters relating to urban reserves, urban amenities and town main streets that meet current Council policy or management plans and fall within the Annual Plan/Long Term Plan budget. - Recommendations to Council for naming of public roads, private roads and rights of way. - Discretionary spend on projects and community grants. - Determination of priorities for and expenditure of town beautification fund. - To make recommendations to Council on the governance of the Pain Farm Estate, and on the distribution of income from the Pain Farm Estate in accordance with the Pain Farm Estate Policy (Martinborough Community Board only). - To make a recommendation to Council on the appointment of a representative to the Arbor House Trust Board (Greytown Community Board only)